commonhaus/foundation/CONTRIBUTING.md

         - **Markdown linting**: `npm run lint`
         - **YAML syntax validation**: `npm run yaml`
         - **Markdown link checks**: `npm run links` or `npm run linksv` (verbose)
-    - **Build pdfs**: If you use docker or podman, run `./.github/docker-build-pdf.sh` to use a pre-configured docker image to convert markdown bylaws and policies to pdf.
+    - **Build pdfs**: If you use docker or podman, run `./.github/docker-build-pdf.sh` to use a pre-configured container image to convert markdown bylaws and policies to pdf.

 ## Flow of information